Zapper-fi/chainchat/README.md

 <img width="637" alt="image" src="https://github.com/Zapper-fi/chainchat/assets/6855274/1fd3e189-f59c-4575-8fb1-3b4e1295936c">

-# Chainchat: Onchain Group Chats
-Blockchains aren't just about shifting economic power, but also about reshaping human coordination.
-Throughout history, shared incentives have driven human collaboration.
-Blockchains, in this regard, stand as a novel platform, allowing the design of positive-sum games that bolster human connection.

-# The Social Network Dilemma
-Early in their life cycle, most social networks exude a strong sense of community.
-However, as they expand, these networks begin to fragment.
-The primary culprit?
-Incentives.
-Rather than rewarding genuine connection, social networks increasingly prioritize reach and engagement.

-This optimization quickly morphs into a rat race for popularity.
-The social dynamics of high school, where one strives for popularity, often at the expense of their authentic self, re-emerge on a grander scale.
-As these platforms surpass even the restrictive confines of high school, they further damage our sense of self.

-Suddenly, you're in a feedback loop that continually reinforces a manufactured identity.
-There’s nobody from high school to give you a reality check.
-Over time, the very fabric of society erodes, as the connecting nodes only connect us to the extent of our fakeness.
-We find ourselves ensnared in a negative-sum game.

-# The Escape
-The disillusionment with modern social networks grows year over year.
-People are increasingly searching for genuine connection, which the incumbents no longer provide.
-The future lies in social networks that:
-- Promote positive-sum games through shared incentives.
-- Prioritize the quality of connecting nodes.

 # Overview
 Introducing Chainchat: an onchain solution for group discussions.
 Here, group chats are termed "channels."
 To join a channel, one must buy a share in the channel.
 To leave a channel you must sell all your shares in that channel.
 You can buy and sell multiple shares.
 You only need one share to be a member of the channel.
 The pricing mechanism for shares follows a bonding curve.